nileshvj2/aoai-poc-hub/README.md

-This repo contains notebooks related to various different POC I have done with AOAI
+This repo contains notebooks related to various different POC I have done with AOAI Each notebook in this repo provides detailed code walkthrough of important concepts while building Gen AI applications using Azure Open AI or other LLM models.

+* Prompt engineering techniques
+* Basic RAG
+* Standard v/s Advanced RAG Techniques
+* Building Smart Chat App on SQL data | Using LLM for NL to SQL code generation
+* Function Calling
+* Assistants API
+* Extracting key/values and datapoints from documents

 # Disclaimer

 The examples and code snippets in this repository are provided for **illustration and demonstration purposes only**.
 They are not intended for production deployment.